will-thompson-k/deeplearning-nlp-models/notebooks/gpt/README.md

 Here are some other notes:

 * pre-training:
-- on BooksCorpus dataset.
+>- on BooksCorpus dataset.
 Didn't like Word Benchmark because it shuffled sentences, breaking up dependencies.
 * 12-layer decoder-only transformer.
-- dim_model = 768
+>- dim_model = 768
-- num_heads = 12 (of self-attention model)
+>- num_heads = 12 (of self-attention model)
 - Optimization:
-- Max learning rate of 2.5e-4
+>- Max learning rate of 2.5e-4
-- 2000 updates linear increase, annealed to 0 using Cosine Scheduler (Note: I stuck with NoamOptimizer to make life simple)
+>- 2000 updates linear increase, annealed to 0 using Cosine Scheduler
+>(Note: I stuck with NoamOptimizer to make life simple)
-- Weight initialization of N(0,0.02)
+>- Weight initialization of N(0,0.02)
-- BPE with 40k merges (Note: stuck with usual word-encoding)
+>- BPE with 40k merges (Note: I stuck with usual word-encoding, not BPE)
-- Activation functions used were GELU instead of RELU
+>- Activation functions used were GELU instead of RELU
-- Learned positions instead of original fixed Sinusoidal
+>- Learned positions instead of original fixed Sinusoidal
-- Spacy tokenizer (Note: I used pre-built torchtext)
+>- Spacy tokenizer (Note: I used my own tokenizer)
 * fine-tuning:
-- Same hyper-parameters as pre-training + drop-out.
+>- Same hyper-parameters as pre-training + drop-out.
-- Found 3 epochs of training was sufficient.
+>- Found 3 epochs of training was sufficient.

 ### GPT-2

-tl;dr GPT-1 with larger pre-training and **multi-task learning**.
+*tl;dr* GPT-1 with larger pre-training and **multi-task learning**.

 The largest model achieves SOTA on 7/8 benchmarks in zero-shot (i.e, no fine-tuning) setting.